Don't Stop (Fleetwood Mac song): Music and concept

-"Don't Stop" has been described musically as a pop rock song.
-It reflects Christine McVie's feelings after her separation from Fleetwood Mac's bass guitarist, John McVie, after eight years of marriage. "'Don't Stop' was just a feeling.
-It just seemed to be a pleasant revelation to have that 'yesterday's gone'," McVie remembers in The Fleetwood Mac Story: Rumours and Lies, "It might have, I guess, been directed more toward John, but I'm just definitely not a pessimist."
+"Don't Stop" is a pop rock song.
+It reflects Christine McVie's feelings after her separation from Fleetwood Mac's bass guitarist, John McVie, after eight years of marriage.
+McVie noted in The Fleetwood Mac Story: Rumours and Lies, that "Don't Stop" was directed towards her ex-husband John McVie, who was unaware of the song's subject matter until its release.
+"I've been playing it for years and it wasn't until somebody told me, 'Chris wrote that about you.'
+Oh really?"